 My work is not treatment or clinical guidance.
 But lived experience does have value when it’s shared responsibly.

 My role is to create honest, relatable, visual tools.
 Therapists bring the clinical expertise.
-Together, we support people with OCD from both sides with lived experience and evidence-based care.
+Together, we can support people with OCD from both sides: lived experience and evidence-based care.

 Thank You for Being Here